 20 From 72: My Favorite Films Of 1972

-Thus began a long personal quest of searching and viewing all the standard titles that came with the blaxpoitation genre (and then some).
+Thus began a long personal quest of mine for searching out and viewing many of the other standard titles that came with the blaxpoitation genre , like Superfly, Shaft, Coffy, and many others.

 Who knew that after I watched this film, what I would find Across 110th Street was an interest towards a genre of films that depicted the upstart street struggles of “The Brutha Man “ against downtrodding machinations of “The Otha Man”.